cycle/docs/advanced/declaration.md

 > Note that database prefix has been addressed automatically.

-In Postgres create syntax will look like:
+In Postgres the create syntax will look like:

 ```sql
 CREATE TABLE "secondary_new_table" (